-Descriptive analyses of plasma CAB concentrations following administration CAB LA will be performed using mean, median, standard deviation, coefficient of variation (%CV) and range, for example.
+Descriptive analyses of plasma concentration of CAB LA will be performed using mean, median, standard deviation, coefficient of variation (%CV) and range, for example.
 Graphical displays of the data based on appropriate techniques (e.g., boxplots, histograms, kernel density estimates, probability plots, scatterplots) will be generated to visually explore distributional properties of the data.
-Statistics and graphical displays will be produced for plasma CAB concentrations within and across timepoints.
-In addition, proportion of participants with CAB levels undetectable, between LLOQ and PA-IC90, between 1 and 4X PA-IC90, and > 4X PA-ICP90 will be calculated at pre-specified timepoints after the final injection.
+Statistics and graphical displays will be produced for plasma concentrations within and across timepoints.
+In addition, proportion of participants with plasma CAB concentrations <LLQ, between LLQ and PA-IC90, 1-4X PA-IC90, and >4X PA-IC90 will be calculated at pre-specified time points after the final injection.

 In addition to concentration summaries, parameters may be derived by non-compartmental methods.
 Details of the analysis will be described in the study Reporting and Analysis Plan (RAP), separately.